ramantehlan/NPM-101/README.md

 # ts-packaging-101

-This repository is to help you understand NPM(Node package manager) packaging with TypeScript.
+This repository is to help you get starting with creating your package with Typescript and publish to Github and NPM registry.
 It contains an example of a module, which helps find the distance of a point from the origin.

+This repository is an example of the blog post [Modern Javascript Packaing](https://ramantehlan.github.io/blog/post/2020/modern-javascript-packaging/).

 ## Prerequisite

 Following are some requirements to get started with NPM Packaging:

-- Basic understanding of packages and package managers.
 - Programming experience.
 - Exposure to the terminal and basic commands.

-### Sign Up

-To manage and publish your package/module, you need to sign up at [Nodejs Site](https://www.npmjs.com).

 ## Development Environment